Antiblanks/he-dan.antiblanks.com/_posts/2018-10-03-week-2-setup-of-platform-and-tools.markdown

 After trying all three options; SourceTree, Tower and Github Desktop I felt that there wasn't a great deal between them.
 Like I mentioned earlier in this post, in my opinion, picking a Git client is far more a *trivial decision when weighed against settling on a good framework and language*, and for this reason I was almost tempted to stick with my current workflow using Git locally by issuing commands in the terminal and then performing diffs, pull request (PRs) and merges on Github.com.

 However trialling the Github Desktop client made me realise that the workflow is exactly the same and performing a diff to see your local changes against those in your origin branch before committing and pushing is far easier than performing the same action in command line.
-Also from a setup point of view I was able to drag my existing local repository straight into the GUI and I was ready to work with that repository, which was an easier and more intuitive journey than with the other candidates.
+Also from a setup point of view I was able to drag my existing local repository straight into the GUI and I was ready to work with that project, which was an easier and more intuitive journey than with the other candidates.

 ## What's next?...

 Providing a back end solution was left without detailed exploration.
-As my partial reasoning for discounting Python and Kivy suggests, I would like to invest time to learn Python and I thought that the back end might be the better place to do this.
+As part of my reasoning for discounting Python and Kivy suggests, I would like to invest time to learn Python and I thought that the back end might be the better place to do this.

 Aside from this there are other frameworks on offer that I've been interested in investigating that can power my application's back end such as [Firebase](https://firebase.google.com/), [Apigee](https://apigee.com/api-management/) and [ReactiveX](http://reactivex.io/).
 I feel that at some point I will need to dedicate an entire post to these tools plus anything else available and critique these all in as much depth as I have the options in this post.